Get to Know Lee

 (Catherine E. Lee), LCSW

 Hi, I am Lee!
-I’m a Licensed Clinical Social Worker in Texas.
+I’m a Licensed Clinical Social Worker.
 To me there are no wrong thoughts or feelings, it’s what we do with them that matters.
 Our feelings and experiences live in our bodies, so I hold an approach that supports you holistically.
 I do my best to create a therapeutic relationship built on trust, respect, and collaboration.
 I am dedicated to supporting you as you strive to reach your goals, and when you are unsure of what those goals are, I’m here to help you figure them out and work towards them.

 How I Help